swc-uiuc/wrangling-genomics/_episodes/00-quality-control.md

 filter out poor quality reads.
 We'll first use a program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to visualize the quality of our reads.
 Later in our workflow, we'll use another program to filter out poor quality reads.

-FastQC has a number of features which can give you a  quick impression of any problems your data may have, so you can take these issues into consideration before moving forward with your analyses.
+FastQC has a number of features which can give you a quick impression of any problems your data may have, so that you can take these issues into consideration before moving forward with your analyses.
 Rather than looking at quality scores for each individual read, FastQC looks at quality collectively across all reads within a sample.
 The image below shows a FastQC-generated plot that indicates a very high quality sample: